-The lute, other than being a continual source of iconographical inspiration, was frequently used as a training ground for learning the intricacies of perspective.
-There exist many 16th century engravings which show the lute being drawn, usually in the difficult three-quarter or end-on views (the full face view of the soundboard is relatively straightforward to draw), and at times with the aid of camera obscura or other optical devices employed by artists of the time.
+The lute, other than being a continual source of iconographical inspiration, was frequently used as a training ground for learning the intricacies of linear perspective (fig. 3).
+There exist many sixteenth-century engravings which show the lute being drawn, usually in the difficult three-quarter or end-on views (the full face view of the soundboard is relatively straightforward to draw).
 The lute was also an important ingredient in vanitas painting which represented the transient nature of life.
-At times the ephemeral nature of heard music was conveyed in an even more graphic manner via a broken string or two, or the instrument portrayed face down with obvious finger marks in heavy dust on its normally glossy back.
+At times the ephemeral nature of heard music was conveyed in an even more graphic manner via a broken string or two, or the instrument portrayed face down with obvious finger marks in heavy dust on its normally glossy back (fig. 4).

 Despite the poor condition of the painting, lute expert Lynda Sayce notes that the projecting peg for the treble string (in its little rider) of the lute in the Woman with a Lute most likely indicates an instrument with 10 or 11 courses.
 An 11 course lute would be the expected type for the date, but if the lute was a studio prop owned by the painter, it might be rather out of date.
 The exact number of strings cannot be counted and thus it is not possible to determine if it is a 10 or 11 course instrument.
 "Perhaps the young woman with the dreamy expression on her face is awaiting the return of a suitor from a journey.
 The map may allude to such a circumstance.
 Or is her self-forgetting attention devoted solely to the sounds emerging from her instrument?"3 In fact, it should be noted that the young lady is not actually playing the lute, she is tuning it.
 Since it was a well-known fact that the lute goes out of tune often, it may be that it had subtle bearing on the meaning of the painting which was evident to contemporary observers.
 The open books that lie before her on the covered table are presumably lute song books which had been published in incredible numbers not only in the Netherlands but throughout Europe as well.
 A sense of longing, of something incomplete, pervades the mood of the whole painting subtly "in tune" with the lute's delicate tone.